-Dartmouth harbour has always been of strategic importance as a deep-water port for navy vessels.
-It was the home of the Royal Navy in the reign of Edward III. - ships have been built here as far back as the 12th century or earlier.
+Dartmouth was the home of the Royal Navy in the reign of Edward III and ships have been built here as far back as the 12th century or earlier.
 Dartmouth sent many ships to join the English fleet against the Spanish armada, the armadas’ ‘payship’ was captured and anchored in Dartmouth harbour.
-The town is home to the Britannia Royal Naval College which has been at the forefront of the education and development of world-class Naval Officers in Dartmouth since 1863 and where the Queen met her future husband.
+The town is home to the Britannia Royal Naval College which has been at the forefront of the education and development of world-class Naval Officers since 1863 and where the Queen met her future husband.
 Dartmouth has always been of strategic importance as a deep-water port for sailing vessels (regular visits by naval and pleasure cruise vessels attest to this!).
 The port was used as the sailing point for the Crusades of 1147 and 1190, and Warfleet Creek, which is a short walk from Dartmouth Castle is said to be named for the vast fleets which assembled there.
 Dartmouth was twice surprised and sacked during the Hundred Years' War, after which the mouth of the estuary was closed every night with a great chain.
 The narrow mouth of the Dart is protected by two fortified castles, Dartmouth Castle and Kingswear Castle (a castle at each end of the chain).

-The stunning South West Coast Path passes through Dartmouth for those tht are feeling like walking a bit further than around town but you can of course mooch around the quayside and River Dart estuary or laze on an unspoilt beach nearby.
-Try sailing, fishing or exploring by boat or the kids (and you!) will have great fun crabbing, wakeboarding, kayaking or paddleboarding just let the river cruises and steam train take the strain.
+The stunning South West Coast Path passes through Dartmouth for those that are feeling like walking a bit further than around town but you can of course mooch around the quayside and River Dart estuary or laze on one of the unspoilt beaches nearby.
+Try sailing, fishing or exploring by boat or the kids (and you!) will have great fun crabbing, wakeboarding, kayaking or paddleboarding - or just let the river cruises and steam train take the strain.

-If it's heritage you'r elooking for you can take a tour of the Naval College, visit Dame Agatha Christie's estate at Greenway (run by the National Trust) or come along to one of the festival (music festival, food festival, major regatta - and loads more).
+If it's heritage you're looking for you can take a tour of the Naval College, visit the late Dame Agatha Christie's estate at Greenway (run by the National Trust) or come along to one of the many fantastic festivals (music festival, food festival, Royal regatta - and loads more).